Arrow (missile family): Block-4

 On April 15, 2008, the Arrow weapon system successfully detected and made a simulated intercept of a new target missile, the "Blue Sparrow", a successor of the "Black Sparrow" capable of simulating "Scud-C/D" missiles and reportedly the Iranian Shahab-3 as well.
 During the test, a target missile was launched from an IAF F-15 at a height of 90,000 feet (27.5 km).
-The missile split into multiple warheads, making it harder to intercept it.
+The missile split into multiple warheads, making it harder to intercept.
 Nevertheless, "Green Pine" tracked the warhead, simulating an intercept.
 In September 2008 the IDF attempted a test of actual Arrow 2 block-4 missile against the "Blue Sparrow".
 The drill had to be aborted, however, when the target missile malfunctioned shortly after launch.
 Eventually the Arrow 2 block-4 was successfully tested against the "Blue Sparrow" on April 7, 2009.

 A July 22, 2009, joint test of the Arrow 2 block-4 against an airborne target missile with a range of over 1000 km once again at the NAS Point Mugu, was reportedly aborted in the final second before launch after the missile failed to establish a communications link.
 A target had been released from a C-17 Globemaster III aircraft, the radar detected the target and transferred its tracks, but the interceptor was not launched.
 "Tracking of the target worked well, but tracking trajectory information that the radar transferred to the battle management center erroneously showed we would be out of the prescribed safety range, so the mission was aborted," a program source said.
 The aborted interception came after two earlier setbacks in the planned test, initially scheduled for July 17.
 The first try was scuttled due to a technical glitch in the C-17 aircraft, and a planned July 20 attempt was scrubbed due to a malfunctioning electric battery that was not providing enough power to a key element of the Arrow system.
 The test was widely referred to as a failure, however objectives of interoperability with other ballistic missile defense systems were achieved.